GNOME/pango/docs/pango_markup.md

 itemization, font features and letterspacing attributes will influence shaping, and color or underline attributes will be used for rendering.

-Pango uses a simple structs for individual attributes, such as [struct@Pango.AttrColor] or [struct@Pango.AttrFontDesc].
+Pango uses a simple structs for individual attributes.
 Each attribute has a type, and a start and end index that determine the range of characters that the attribute applies to.
 See the [enum@Pango.AttrType] enumeration for all the possible attribute types.